bdrouvot/bdrouvot.github.io/_posts/2022-02-01-compare-a-postgresql-block-from-memory-and-file.md

 As you can see the generated file size is 8K, which is the default PostgreSQL block size (that i did not change).

-And then use the dumped block as the pg_filedump input that way:
+Now we can use the dumped block as the pg_filedump input that way:

 	$ ./pg_filedump ./bdttab_block_1.out